 “My book Ketotarian is all about how to do the keto diet completely plant-based, whether you are pescatarian, vegetarian or vegan,” says Cole.
 “While you don't have the option of eggs, ghee or wild-caught fish, which I allow for vegetarians and pescatarians, the basics of what you are eating will provide you with the essential nutrients your body needs to thrive.”

-Devotees of the keto approach–including Halle Berry, Vanessa Hudgens and Kourtney Kardashian–credit the extreme diet with promoting clearer skin, boosting energy and, of course, helping to shed extra pounds.
-“The keto lifestyle offers so many benefits such as weight loss, appetite control, more energy and better mental performance,” Berry posted on her Instagram page.
+Devotees of the keto approach–including Halle Berry, Vanessa Hudgens, and Kourtney Kardashian–credit the extreme diet for promoting clearer skin, boosting energy, and, of course, helping to shed extra pounds.
+“The keto lifestyle offers so many benefits such as weight loss, appetite control, more energy, and better mental performance,” Berry posted on her Instagram page.
 “If you’re like me, you can possibly reverse type 2 diabetes.
-You’ll experience better physical endurance, better skin and also less acne if that’s an issue.
+You’ll experience better physical endurance, better skin, and also less acne if that’s an issue.
 And it even helps control migraines!
 So today I encourage you to say yes to Keto.
 Give it a try...
 What do you have to lose?!”

-But, despite the numerous celebrity endorsements, not everyone is on board with the recent keto craze.
+But, despite the numerous celebrity endorsements, not everyone is on board with the recent keto craze, if it's also high in meat and dairy fat.
 Whitney English, a registered dietician and nutritionist in Los Angeles, warns there could be plenty of drawbacks to cutting carbs out of your diet.
 Ultimately, it could actually do more harm than good, especially if you are a vegan or vegetarian.

 “It can be hard to meet nutrient needs when your choices are so limited,” says English.
 “There is no research on vegan ketogenic diets.
 What we do know is the more restrictive a diet, the harder it is for people to stick to it.
 Why cut out nutritious, health-promoting foods if you don't have to?”